 How does the servers get overheated?

 This may cause you a major long-term problem which will ultimately cost you time and money with deterioration in performance as well.
-Though don’t worry, there’s always a way!
+Though don’t worry there is always a way!

-- Create space and eliminate clutter in the room where your server is stored so that proper airflow and circulation is provided to your server.
+Create space and eliminate clutter in the room where your server is stored so that proper airflow and circulation are provided to your server.
 This might also help you in keeping the room safer and easier to work in.

-- Make sure that the room temperature where your server is placed is below 77* F. Though the more cooler the more better.
+Make sure that the room temperature where your server is placed is below 77* F. Though the more cooler the better.

-- If you have a good budget and are willing to invest more in your server management, opt for rack enclosures which have built-in-fans to offer a better cooling system.
+If you have a good budget and are willing to invest more in your server management, opt for rack enclosures that have built-in-fans to offer a better cooling system.

-- Also, consider having a redundant power supply server which is specifically designed for your server’s equipment.
+Also, consider having a redundant power supply server that is specifically designed for your server’s equipment.

-No one would want changing their CPUs and motherboards every time isn’t it.
+No one would want to change their CPUs and motherboards every time isn’t it.
 Even there might be chances where you would require to change a whole server.
-Yes, server overheating is that severe and if not taken care of at the proper time, you might end up incurring a hell lot of expenses.
+Yes, server overheating is that severe and if not taken care of at the proper time, you might end up incurring a hell of a lot of expenses.
 So, it is highly recommended to take care of your server’s overheating following the above mentioned 7 tips.